 There was a time when Paul felt he had to justify himself to his followers, and began listing his credentials.
 Half way through he says, “I must be crazy to be doing this.”
 I am not Paul, nor am I a special messenger of God, so I am not going to even start.

 I would also very quickly say that I am a sinner saved by grace.
 I am not perfect.
 I have made, and will continue to make mistakes.
 But, without tempting fate and without boasting (lest I should fall again), I would welcome anyone to judge me by the fruit of my life and ministry.
 I believe that the lives I’ve touched, the people I have actually ministered to and worked with, and the people who know me personally, will all testify to the impact that my work and life has had on them and on others.
 I am not looking for references or character witnesses, but I think you’d battle to find anyone who knows me who would say a bad thing about me at all.
+(Except, possibly, a few of the leaders at churches I worked at – leaders who never liked what I was trying to do in the churches they led.)

 4. John 13:35: “By this everyone will know that you are my disciples, if you love one another.”